US revokes visas of Palestinian officials ahead of UN General Assembly

 The move is the latest in a series of steps the Trump administration has taken to target Palestinians with visa restrictions and comes as the Israeli military declared Gaza's largest city a combat zone.
 The State Department also suspended a program that had allowed injured Palestinian children from Gaza to come to the U.S. for medical treatment after a social media outcry by some conservatives.

-It wasn't immediately clear if Palestinian President Mahmoud Abbas would be affected.

-The Palestinian Authority denounced the move as a violation of U.S. commitments as the host country of the United Nations and urged the State Department to reverse its decision to deny visas to the Palestinian delegation.
+The Palestinian Authority denounced the visa withdrawals as a violation of U.S. commitments as the host country of the United Nations and urged the State Department to reverse its decision.

 The Palestinian ambassador to the U.N., Riyad Mansour, told reporters Friday that Abbas planned to lead the delegation to the U.N. meetings and was expected to address the General Assembly — as he has done for many years.